Emetophobia Treatment: CBT & Exposure Therapy

 Learn how to practice mindfulness.

 The fear of barf can be a crippling anxiety disorder, but it is also treatable.
-With the right support and treatment, people with emetophobia can learn to manage their anxiety.
+With the right support and treatment, people with emetophobia can manage their anxiety.

-If you or someone you know is struggling with emetophobia, it's important to seek professional help and support.
+If you or someone you know has emetophobia, please get professional help and support.
 Remember that you are not alone and there is hope for recovery.

 How to Help Someone with Emetophobia